 The Wildfire Safety and Recovery Act will help California adapt to the “new normal” of extreme wildfire risk, keep people and homes safe and ensure an ongoing strong market for insurers.

 “Extreme wildfire in California is the new normal, and rising temperatures are putting more and more of our state in the fire zone,” said Senator Ricardo Lara.
 “As we are seeing in Los Angeles, Ventura, and Sonoma Counties, what was historically a rural crisis is now an urban crisis, too.
 We have to prevent an insurance crisis that contributes to California’s housing shortage.
 The Wildfire Safety and Recovery Act is smart policy that will harness the power of the insurance market, homeowners and local communities to prevent wildfire disaster and speed fire-safe recovery.”

 Senator Lara joined local leaders in support of the Wildfire Safety and Recovery Act.
-Placer County has led a regional effort to seek legislative relief for insurance challenges affecting its residents and is a co-sponsor of the act.
+Placer County has led a regional effort to seek legislative relief for insurance challenges affecting its residents.

 “More Californians are at risk from catastrophic wildfire, and many are taking steps to protect themselves and their property,” said Placer County Supervisor Jennifer Montgomery.
 “Instead of dropping customers and putting insurance out of reach statewide, the Wildfire Safety and Recovery Act will allow insurers to continue to profitably invest in California and support responsible property owners and local communities who are stepping up to be fire safe.”